-Grants and contributions receivables represent unconditional amounts committed to Earthworks.
+Grants and contributions receivable represent unconditional amounts committed to Earthworks.
 All grants and contributions receivable are deemed to be fully collectible, and are reflected at either net realizable value or at net present value based on projected cash flows.
-No discount was recorded on multi-year receivables during the year ended December 31, 2020 due to immateriality.
-All receivables were due within one year at December 31, 2019.
-Earthworks provides an allowance for bad debts using the allowance method, which is based on management's judgment considering historical information.
+No discount was recorded on multi-year receivables at December 31, 2020 due to immateriality, and all receivables are due within one year at December 31, 2021.
+Earthworks provides an allowance for uncollectability using the allowance method, which is based on management's judgment considering historical information.
 Accounts are individually analyzed for collectability, and will be reserved based on individual evaluation and specific circumstances.
 When all collection efforts have been exhausted, the accounts are written-off against the related allowance.
-At December 31, 2020 and 2019, all amounts are deemed to be fully collectible, and no allowance is deemed necessary.
+At December 31, 2021 and 2020, all amounts are deemed to be fully collectible, and no allowance is deemed necessary.